sharjilm/Image-Repository/README.md

 <p>Once the credentials are provided and added in the .env file, they can be called into the settings file by uncommenting these lines in the settings.py file.</p>
 <img src="./img/settings.jpg">

+<h2>5) Next Steps</h2>

+- Adding a feature that allows the user to reset their password in case they forget it, as well as reset both their username and password if they wish.
+This can be done by setting a reset link to the email they used when they signed up.
+- Implementing automated testing in order to increase the effectiveness, efficiency and coverage of the software testing on this application.
+- Creating a video demo of how to use this application, for users who prefer to watch a visual demonstration rather than reading the instructions on README.
+- Changing this application from an ordinary image repository to an image repository with a capacity to sell products.
+This new feature would involve users of different kinds (they can be either vendors or customers).
+Vendors would be able to create a new image to sell and set their price, handle money, manage inventory, and set discounts on their products, while customers would be able to buy these images using their bank account linked to their accounts.